 - Interest on loans for purchasing cars, furniture, carpets, pieces of fine and applied art and other decorative items; Cost of dispersing and scattering on assets over amounts determined by law.

-The annual depreciation/amortization expense is recognized for tax purposes in accordance with the applicable accounting standards.
+The annual depreciation/amortization expense is calculated in accordance with the applicable accounting standards.
 Generally the straight-line method of depreciation is used.

 Inventory includes raw materials, work-in-progress, finished goods and payments on account.
 Each item of inventory must be valued at acquisition cost or cost of production.
 All valuation methods (FIFO, LIFO, average prices) are accepted.